 Illinois defines Burglary 720 ILCS 5/19-1 as entering someone's vehicle or building with the intent to steal something.
 It's not enough to just enter a vehicle or a commercial property illegally or without permission.
 The state also has to prove that when the entry happened there was the intent to steal something and commit a Theft.
 In many cases, proving the intent element of the criminal Burglary charge can be a problem for the prosecution.
 Since Burglary is a specific intent crime that requires proof of intent, when the state is unable to prove the intent, they will usually be forced to reduce the charges to a Criminal Trespass which is a misdemeanor and which carries a misdemeanor sentence.
 Burglary is a Class 2 felony in Illinois which carries a potential prison sentence of three to seven years but allows for probation.
-In his 26 years of handling Burglary cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, Chicago Burglary lawyer James Dimeas has been successful in having Burglary charges reduced and dropped because he was able to weaken the state’s case and they were unable to prove the intent needed to get a conviction for a Burglary charge.
+In his 27 years of handling Burglary cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, Chicago Burglary lawyer James Dimeas has been successful in having Burglary charges reduced and dropped because he was able to weaken the state’s case and they were unable to prove the intent needed to get a conviction for a Burglary charge.

 The other type of Burglary in Illinois is Residential Burglary 720 ILCS 5/19-3 which is a much more serious criminal offense in Illinois.
 The criminal charge of Residential Burglary in Illinois requires that the state prove that you entered the residence of another person with the intent to steal.
-It's a much more serious crime than simple Burglary because Residential Burglary in Illinois is a Class 1 felony which carries a mandatory minimum prison sentence of 4 to 15 years.
+Residential Burglary is a much more serious crime than simple Burglary because Residential Burglary in Illinois is a Class 1 felony which carries a mandatory minimum prison sentence of 4 to 15 years.
 Probation is not available in Illinois for Residential Burglary.

 - Challenge the reliability of witness testimony.
 Many times, a witness will talk to several police officers and will give different versions of what they claimed to have witnessed.
 The inconsistencies in the witness statements can be used to cast doubt on the credibility of a witness.